JoeRoddy/bridg-example-expo/README.md

-# Bridg - Serverless React Native (Expo) + Netlify
+# Bridg - React Native (Expo) + Netlify

-This repo is an example of Bridg being used in a serverless capacity, with a static client via create-react-app, and a single Netlify cloud function for handling requests from Bridg.
+This repo is an example of Bridg being used in a serverless capacity, with a React Native client, and a single Netlify cloud function for handling requests from Bridg.

 Note: This could be used with any cloud function provider, it doesn't necessarily need to be Netlify.